Routes

 • If your VMs have external IP addresses, see Routing options.

-Interactions with static routes
+Interactions between subnet routes and static routes

 Google Cloud enforces the following rules for local subnet routes, peering subnet routes, and Network Connectivity Center subnet routes unless the corresponding subnet has been configured as a hybrid subnet.